CtrlAltCod/mcp-google-ads/README.md

 Note: Initially, you'll get a test Developer Token that has some limitations.
 Once you've tested your implementation, you can apply for a production token that removes these restrictions.

+For more details, see the documentation on [Google Ads API Developer Tokens](https://developers.google.com/google-ads/api/docs/api-policy/developer-token).

 ### Understanding the Login Customer ID

 The `GOOGLE_ADS_LOGIN_CUSTOMER_ID` is optional and is primarily used when: